Psychological Assessment Center of Charlotte, PLLC

 Non-CAIS School Entry Assessments

 The State of North Carolina has a clearly defined process for Early Entry to Kindergarten.
 Children who will reach their fourth birthday by April 16th may enter kindergarten if they demonstrate extraordinary academic ability and maturity.
-This determination is made in-part on a child’s performance on standardized assessments of cognitive abilities and/or test of academic achievement.
+This determination is made in-part on a child’s performance on standardized assessments of cognitive abilities and/or tests of academic achievement.
 Many public charter schools also require their applicants to undergo comparable testing prior to being considered for admission into their respective programs.
-The Wechsler Preschool and Primary Scale of Intelligence–Fourth Edition (WPPSI-IV) is used to assess the cognitive skills and capacities of children ages 5 years and younger, whereas the Wechsler Intelligence Scale for Children–Fifth Edition (WISC-V) is administered to applicants 5 years older.
-Appropriately selected subtests from the Wechsler Individual Achievement Test, Fourth Edition will be used to assess your child’s retention and application of academic concepts that they have been introduced to over the course of their educational career.
+The Wechsler Preschool and Primary Scale of Intelligence–Fourth Edition (WPPSI-IV) is used to assess the cognitive skills and capacities of children ages 5 years, 11 months and younger; whereas the Wechsler Intelligence Scale for Children–Fifth Edition (WISC-V) is administered to applicants 6 years and older.
+Appropriately selected subtests from the Wechsler Individual Achievement Test, Fourth Edition (WIAT-4) will be used to assess your child’s retention and application of academic concepts that they have been introduced to over the course of their educational career.

 Comprehensive Psychological Evaluations

 Comprehensive psychological evaluations are designed to provide diagnostic clarity for individuals presenting with suspected symptoms of anxiety, depression, and executive dysfunction (i.e., attention problems, poor impulse control, hyperactivity, memory concerns, concentration difficulties, etc.) just to name a few.
-An individually tailored test battery consisting of a combination of standardized assessments and questionnaires will be devised to ensure proper assessment of all presenting concerns and to inform subsequent treatment recommendations.
+An individually tailored test battery consisting of a combination of standardized assessments and questionnaires will be created to ensure proper assessment of all presenting concerns.
+Data obtained from these evaluations will also be used to inform subsequent treatment recommendations and ongoing intervention.

 Eligibility Evaluations for Individuals with Disabilities

 Managed care organizations (MCOs) often require members presenting with developmental disabilities to be re-assessed every 2 to 3 years to determine their eligibility for continued respite and community-based supports.
-Many MCOs require at minimum a test of cognitive abilities and a measure of adaptive functioning to determine the type(s) of services and number of service hours that a member may qualify for; however, measures of social, emotional, and behavioral functioning can also be incorporated in such evaluations as they have been helpful at tracking client progress and response to previously established supports.
+Many MCOs require at minimum a test of cognitive abilities and a measure of adaptive functioning to determine the type(s) of government-funded services and number of service hours that a member may qualify for.
+Additional measures of social, emotional, and behavioral functioning may also be required and can be incorporated into such evaluations to further track client progress and response to previously established supports.

 Meet Dr. Carmen Edwards